Bibleman: Villains

 Luxor Spawndroth (played by Brian Lemmons and voiced by Rory O'Shea in the Animated Adventures): A villain who takes on different personas after defeat.
 These incarnations include The Shadow of Doubt, Master of Misery, Dr. Fear, El Furioso, The Prince of Pride, and finally his real name, Luxor Spawndroth.
 His weapon is the sword of darkness, which is either red or, in a couple of cases, purple.
 Spawndroth was defeated for good in Lead Us Not Into Temptation.
+In the animated series, Dr. Fear, Prince of Pride, and the Shadow of Doubt appear as separate incarnations.

 Ludicrous (played by Steve Weatherford, Andrew Hicks, Bret Harrison, Les VanValkinburgh, and voiced by Scott Nichol and Cameron Elvin in the Animated Adventures): The evil sidekick of Luxor Spawndroth.
 From The Fiendish Works of Dr. Fear to Shattering The Prince Of Pride, he was a teenager, but in Breaking The Bonds Of Disobedience and Lead Us Not Into Temptation, he was played by a heavy set man.
 In Lead Us Not Into Temptation, he was defeated for good by Cypher.

 L.U.C.I. (voiced by Maylo Upton, Jef Scott, and Lisa Kent): (The Link to Underhanded Computer Influences) is the evil counterpart to U.N.I.C.E and computer to all the villains starting with Dr. Fear.
 Just like U.N.I.C.E., L.U.C.I. isn't included in the Animated Adventures.

 Primordius Drool (played by Jef Scott): is a green-skinned demon with great powers including wielding lightning who, later in the series, is punished, becoming 'The Wacky Protestor'.